 SpaceX’s dome redesign appears to have decreased the number of stacked parts from three to one, although the nose redesign simplified nose assembly from five to three different stacked sets of welded ‘gores,’ or tapering slices of metal.
 In comparison to the nearly 40 different pieces and three stacks required for each older dome, the new dome design should only require 18 ‘gores’ and one small cap.

-SpaceX has also managed to improve the efficiency of the design while still making it significantly easier to assemble because of the new dome’s more hemispherical form.
+SpaceX has also improved the design’s efficiency while still making it significantly easier to assemble because of the new dome’s more hemispherical form.
 Despite being substantially smaller than the previous design, the new dome should be able to contain nearly the same quantity of propellant.

 It won’t be long after the tank arrives at SpaceX’s Starbase launch and test facilities on June 8th before it begins its first test campaign.
 SpaceX may begin with a pneumatic or water test to check for leaks and ensure basic structural integrity, or it may proceed straight to cryogenic pressure/stress testing with liquid nitrogen, as it has in the past.